5th & Merchant Streets

-Memorial Cemetery is the final resting place for well over 3,000 people.
+Memorial Cemetery is the final resting place for more than 3,500 people, perhaps up to 5,000.
 Most grave markers were wooden crosses which have rotted away leaving most graves unmarked.
 The oldest grave is of Louis Le Clere and is dated 1796.
-The newest interment is dated 15 years after the cemetery was officially closed in 1882.
+The newest interment, or reinternment, is dated 15 years after the cemetery was officially closed in 1882.

 Dr. Lewis Linn was first buried in1843 in Memorial Cemetery, but he did not rest in peace.
 Because the cemetery had become quite weedy and overgrown, the “model senator” was moved nearby to the new Valle Springs Cemetery.
 After Memorial Cemetery was cleaned up, in 1938 Senator Linn was buried for the third time.
 His almost 100-year-old corpse was remarkably preserved in his air-tight, lead-lined coffin, and people lined up to view his face through the window in the lid.